mr-karan/store-exporter/README.md

     - **db**: Type of SQL DB.
 Supported values: [postgres, mysql].
     - **dsn**: Connection URL to the DB.
     - **metrics**:
+      - **namespace**: Unique identifier for the metric, prepended in each metric name.
       - **help**: Helptext for the metric
       - **query**: Name of the query mapped in `sql` file, used to query the db for this metric.
       - **labels**: List of additional column names fetched from the DB, to be used in metric as key/value pairs.